Estimation of a Structural Break Point in Linear Regression Models: Empirical Application

-Table \ref{table:stockreturn_us} provides the estimates of the two samples using the S\&P 500 index.
-One notable feature is that the LS estimates a break occurred in December 1994, with break point $\hat{\rho}_{LS} = 0.85$ whereas the new method estimates a break in the mid 1980s and $\hat{\rho}_{NEW} = 0.62$.
-Although the LS estimate is close to the end of trimmed sample, it gives the same break estimate in the sub-sample starting at 1970.
-This suggests that a break may have occurred multiple times.
-Paye and Timmermann uses the method of \hyperref[Bai1998a]{Bai and Perron (1998)} and find that two structural breaks occur in the return model (\ref{eq:stockreturnmodel}) using S\&P 500, where each break occurs at 1987:7 and 1995:3.
-They note that the break at 1987 appears to be an isolated break not appearing in other international markets.
-These two break date estimates are similar to estimates in Table \ref{table:stockreturn_us} that assume a one-time structural break.
+Table \ref{table:stockreturn_us} provides estimates of the two samples using the S\&P 500 index.
+One notable feature is that the LS estimates that a break occurred in December 1994, with break point $\hat{\rho}_{LS} = 0.83$, whereas my method estimates a break in the mid-1980s and $\hat{\rho}_{NEW} = 0.62$.
+Although the LS estimate is close to the boundaries of the grid, it gives the same break estimate in the sub-sample.
+This suggests that a break may have occurred multiple times. \citet*{Paye2006} use the \citet*{Bai1998a} method and find that two structural breaks occur in the return model (\ref{eq:stockreturnmodel}), using the S\&P 500, where each break occurs at 1987:7 and 1995:3.
+They note that the break in 1987 appears to be an isolated break, not appearing in other international markets.
+These two break date estimates are similar to estimates in Table \ref{table:stockreturn_us}, which assume a one-time structural break.

-Another explanation of the break in the early 1980s is that our estimation method captures a change in the individual state variable itself rather than the coefficient of the prediction model (\ref{eq:stockreturnmodel}), because it is extremely difficult to detect a break due to the noisy nature of stock market returns.
-For instance, the estimate $\hat{\beta}_1$ could be capturing noise caused by the movement in $Div_{t-1}$.
-Figure \ref{fig:us_tbill_divyield} plots the two state variables, U.S. dividend yield and term spread.
-Both series have a change in its trend in the early 1980s.
-If we compare the two break date estimates from the univariate model in Table \ref{table:stockreturn_us}, our estimate is closer to the date of the change in trend occurred.
+An alternative explanation of the break in the early 1980s is that the estimation method captures a change in the individual state variable itself rather than the coefficient of the prediction model (\ref{eq:stockreturnmodel}), because the noisy nature of stock market returns makes it extremely difficult to detect a break.
+For instance, the estimate $\hat{\beta}_1$ could be capturing noise caused by the movement in $Div_{t-1}$ (see Figure \ref{fig:us_tbill_divyield} in Appendix C).